argrelay/argrelay/readme.md

 <a name="argrelay-about"></a>
 # What's this?

-A tool to provide object selector (structured data search filter) for command line interface (CLI):
+A tool to select input from **custom data** for command line interface (CLI).

+User is interrogated based on:
+*  command **input schema**
+*  data matching already given input

+Each command resembles "enum language":
-*   User select objects via "enum language" using tags | labels | keywords which belong to one of the `enum` sets.
+*   Tokens are tags | labels | keywords from one of the `enum` sets.
-*   The `enum` sets are dynamically composed of all the objects property values within user data.
+*   The `enum` sets are the objects property values within user data.
 *   Fuzzy-search (yet easily predictable) is achieved by:
     *   relying on rare intersection between `enum` sets
     *   allowing unordered args (using priorities to resolve arg type in case `enum` sets intersect)